2020 - 2021 School YearHomeschool Program

-Next, you will be directed to create an account with FACTS (a tuition management tool).
-Here, you will be able to manage how you would like to pay for the program’s tuition and pay the $200 deposit (per child) to hold your spot.
+Next, you will be directed to pay the $200 deposit (per child) to hold your spot.
+Upon receipt of your deposit, you will be directed to create an account with FACTS (a tuition management tool).
+Here, you will be able to manage how you would like to pay for the program’s tuition.

 After creating your FACTS account, you will receive an invitation to our school’s Parent Portal where you will need to submit additional information (emergency contact, Health Forms, etc…)

-The program classes will begin the following week.
-Welcome!
+The program classes will begin on the specified date.

 The following course overviews below give a glimpse into the types of subject matter and classes that we offer.
 While we do adhere to what is developmentally appropriate for each age level, as you will see indicated in the course overviews, we can work with groups to meet their individual needs, abilities, and areas of interest.

 From soaring skyscrapers to tiny medical devices, it’s impossible to imagine our lives without engineering!
 Engineers create solutions to the world’s challenges by designing products or services.
 In this class, students become creative problem solvers, critical thinkers, and designers to solve a variety of challenges.
 Students will engage in hands-on projects (such as building small boats to transport materials, projectile launchers, etc.) and work through the design process to develop into budding engineers!